jcmagsay/rally-rally/README.md

 ## Easter Eggs & Takeaways
 1. Coffee is not a thing in Utah
 2. Ben Ilegbodu made us do squats
+3. You can legit math the shit out of brain networks
+4. Humans can't win at Flappy Bird but an AI can